Skip to Main Content

 What happens if my dental implant doesn't work properly?

 While dental implants can be beneficial for replacing missing teeth, there may be cases where they don't work as intended.
-Here, our Surrey dentists share some information about dental implants, how they work, and what to do if your implant doesn't work as it should.
+Here, our dentists share some information about dental implants, how they work, and what to do if your implant doesn't work as it should.

 How do dental implants work?